 The first thing I have to tell you is that I really have gas in my veins.
 If there is one sport that I have always been passionate about, it has been motor racing.
 But as you all know it is a sport, expensive.
 VERY expensive.
 In any of its variants (from go-karting to speed championships, including regularity of classics).

-It's not my first or second time on a track, in fact, a few years ago it was a place where you could easily find me, and proof of this is some of these images where you can see two of my "tools".
+This is neither my first nor my second time on a circuit.
+In fact, a few years ago it was a place where I podías easily found.
+Proof of this is some of these images where you can see two of my "tools".

 Putting aside the battles and sentimentality, I'll go with Saturday's summary.